vdeville/junkMail/README.md

 ## Easy check if mail  / domains is fake !

-## Free API
-If you want to list for check if domain is present you can get JSON format with the API (Ex: @daily curl https://junkmail.valentin-deville.eu/domains/list > mylocallist.json)

-Get list on https://junkmail.valentin-deville.eu/domains/list (JSON Format)

-API is free, please do not abuse!

 ## Contribution
 To add Domain, make pull request !
 Just add empty file on domains/ folder with name of domain include extension.